beginning of content

 What are the causes of chest pain?

-Chest pain can be a symptom of many different conditions, some of which are more serious than others.
+Chest pain can be a symptom of many different health problems, and some of these problems are more serious than others.

 Common heart-related causes of chest pain include: